Code-Institute-Submissions/neringabickmore-scribbles/README.md

-# Scribble #
+# Scribbles #

-[Scribble]() is an interactive book review app where site users create, read, update and delete their own content.
+[Scribbles]() is an interactive book review app where site users create, read, update and delete their own content.

 About three years ago I have made a conscious decision to read more books.
 I have read quite a lot of them since but could never keep the track of them.
 I am also always interested in recommendations from other like-minded readers.
 When it come to creating my third milestone project at [Code Institute](https://codeinstitute.net/), it had to be a book review app where I can share my reviews with site visitors and other users.